yutiansut/datacannon-rs-worker/ReadME.md

-# Celery-RS
+# Celery-RS Worker

-A rust celery worker and client for building projects with using the celery protocol.
+A rust celery worker for building tasks around other celery implementations.

 ## Current Support